 Lowering the high end would entail rebuilding the storage shelves over the entertainment center (below), which would be a royal PITA, as well as relocating four recessed lights.

 Another option I'd considered is to reinstate the angled transition between ceiling heights I'd planned before I rebuilt the blower enclosure—I still had the angle-cut two-bys I'd made for it way back when.
 This would also require relocating two of the four recessed ceiling lights.

-Final verdict: I'm leaving it just the way it is now.
+Final verdict: I left it just the way it was.
 After all, it's only a closet.
 Sometimes I really over-think stuff.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.